alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 thousand Flash games and animations, and I had a bunch of fun playing through the parts of the archive I remembered.

-A bunch of Flash games have not aged well...game design has evolved a lot, and as an adult it's obvious how much filler content many of these games had.
+A bunch of Flash games have not aged well.
+Game design has evolved a lot, and as an adult it's obvious how much filler content many of these games had.
 Yet they suck me in anyways.
-I don't install games on my phone, not because I'm too good for them, but because I'm too weak - I know that all the tricks to keep people playing work on me, and that's not how I want to spend my time.
+This is why I don't install games on my phone.
+It's not that I'm too good for them, it's that I'm too weak.
+All the tricks to keep people playing work on me, and that's not how I want to spend my time.

-So, after doing a lot of research (read: playing a ton of old Flash games), here are ones I'd recommend checking out, or replaying if you didn't play them before.
+Let's just reminesce about the good stuff.
+After doing a lot of research (read: playing a ton of old Flash games), here are some I still like.

 Super Mario 63